What You’ll Learn 🧭

 Analog sensor editor

-DewesoftX offers a Analog sensor database that holds the list and the properties of all sensors which will be used.
-In addition to the linear scaling, which can also be done in the input channel setup, the sensor database also offers to scale by table or by a polynomial and even transfer curves can be defined.
+DewesoftX offers an Analog Sensor Database that stores the list and properties of all sensors to be used.
+In addition to linear scaling—which can also be performed in the input channel setup—the sensor database allows scaling by table or polynomial, and even transfer curves can be defined.

-The sensor database can be created and adapted according to your requirements (used measurement hardware).
-The sensor (database) editor offers several functions for creation, editing, and managing sensors:
+The sensor database can be created and customized to match your specific requirements and the measurement hardware in use.
+The Sensor (Database) Editor provides several functions for creating, editing, and managing sensors:

 Add sensor (creates a new sensor in the sensor database)